-As the Year of the Horse approaches, a handful of Lunar New Year celebrations are scheduled around the Bay Area.
+As the Year of the Sheep (or Ram) approaches, a handful of Lunar New Year celebrations are scheduled around the Bay Area.
 Here are some places to take your children to celebrate the cultures of many local families.

 The Incredible Peking Acrobats at Zellerbach Hall in Berkeley – January 24th and 25th

-This exciting kid-friendly show has some half-price tickets up on Goldstar.com for the Saturday shows.
+This exciting kid-friendly show has some half-price tickets up on Goldstar.com for the Saturday show.

 In the area in front of Peet’s Coffee, there will be a martial arts demonstration, a lion dance, and parade.
 Stores will be giving out candy.
 Details >

 San Jose VietNam Tet Festival – Saturday and Sunday, February 21-22, 9 am to 9 pm

 Alameda dad Willie Nguyen says that his family has trekked to the Vietnamese Tet Festival in San Jose several times adding, “It’s probably the largest Tet (Vietnamese Lunar New Year) celebration in NorCal.
 It’s kinda carni-esque.
 But they do have a big stage for performances (dance, music, etc.).”
 At the Santa Clara County Fair Grounds.
 This year is the 40th anniversary so it might be the best ever.
 Find out more.

 Oakland Museum – Sunday, February 22 – 12 pm to 4.30 pm